-This resourcepack is a backport of Jappa's textures from 1.14.
-It also adapts many common mods' nether ores to the new Netherrack style.
+This resourcepack is an ongoing backport of Jappa's textures from 1.14 through current releases.
+It also backports modern modded textures, and adapts many common mods' Nether ores to the new Netherrack style.

 Climate Water breakdown / screenshots: